yuulive/hfkhv/README.md

 # Commands

-## `pgfine init [./pgfine]`
+## `pgfine init`

-- Initializes empty project with empty directories and `./pgfine/create.sql` example script.
+- Initializes empty project at path `PGFINE_DIR`.

-## `pgfine create`

-- Everything else is done using `PGFINE_CONNECTION_STRING` credentials.
-- All database schema objects are created using script files.
-- `pgfine_objects` and `pgfine_migrations` tabls are created in default schema with the last migration_id and object hashes.

 ## `pgfine migrate`

-- Uses `PGFINE_ADMIN_CONNECTION_STRING` to create a new database and role referenced in `PGFINE_CONNECTION_STRING` using `/pgfine/create/*.sql` scripts (if they do not exist).
+### If database is missing:
+Creates an up to date fresh databaes using `PGFINE_ADMIN_CONNECTION_STRING` and skips all migration scripts

+### If database exists:

-- Uses `PGFINE_CONNECTION_STRING` credentials to connect to a working database.
+- Uses `PGFINE_CONNECTION_STRING` credentials to connect to a target database.
-- Applies new scripts in `./pgfine/migrations/` and updates version in `pgfine` table.
-(This is skipped if the database is newly created).
+- Applies new scripts in `./pgfine/migrations/` and inserts executed scripts into `pgfine_migrations` table.
-- Scans all objects in `./pgfine/` and builds the dependency tree.
+- Scans all objects in pgfine project dir and calculates update order to satisfy dependency tree.
-- Calculates hash of each object script file.
-- Attempts to update each object whose script hash does not match the one in the `pgfine` table (or drop the object if it was deleted).
+- Attempts to update each object whose script hash does not match the one in the `pgfine_objects` table (or drop the object if it was deleted).
 - Updates `pgfine_objects` table with newest information.
-- Inserts into `pgfine_migrations` executed migration scripts.

 ## `pgfine drop --no-joke`